We get the lowdown from Dan Stinton, the managing director of Guardian Australia, on why new media legislation matters.

 It’s clear that publishers are very reliant on the platforms for traffic, which is the whole point of the code legislation.
 Of course, we would all like to have much larger direct audiences, but I would argue that The Guardian is already doing quite well at that.
 Regardless, no doubt this will sharpen every publisher’s focus on growing our respective app audiences and newsletters, as well as other direct channels.

-challenges do you foresee for publishers in the near-medium future?
+What challenges do you foresee for publishers in the near-medium future?
 Will the big platforms push to maintain the status quo?

 The challenges are essentially the same, with the platforms still gaining market share of the digital advertising market from publishers, although the code mitigates this.
 Obviously, this means all publishers need to continue to grow reader revenue, but that doesn’t mean that we should cede all advertising to the platforms because they are able to utilize their market dominance.